VRTouch

 Pain Points

-Returns a lot of items due to unexpected fabric feel or poor fit.
+She returns a lot of items due to unexpected fabric feel or poor fit and wishes online shopping could better replicate the in-store experience.

 How VRTouch Helps